-Members will be appointed to serve on the ARC only
+Members will be appointed to serve on the ARC only.

 Thewlis Graham Associates will acknowledge all applications.
-These will be assessed against the criteria in the Person Specification section and the people who best meet these will be invited for a Covid-secure online interview with Thewlis Graham Associates.
+These will be assessed against the criteria in the Person Specification and the people who best meet these will be invited for interview with Thewlis Graham Associates.
+These will be held via video interview.

-Those candidates not invited to interview will be advised by email by early April.
+Those candidates not invited to interview will be advised by email by early June.
 Longlisted candidates will be advised by email.
 After a consultation between the Independent Selection Panel and Thewlis Graham Associates a Shortlist will be drawn up and Shortlisted candidates invited for interview by the Independent Selection Panel.
 All candidates will be informed of the outcome following this date.